Components Overview: the reusable pieces of a Design System

 Design System

-Things can quickly get out of hand while working on the product as a designer, especially when you need to update more than 1000 buttons at once.
-How can you update an element that appears everywhere?
-Should you manually edit all the buttons?
-Of course not.
+Things can get messy fast when you're working on a product as a designer, especially if you need to update more than 1000 buttons at once.

-Also, you could easily fall into the trap of designing that button differently each time you add it to the interface, leading to an inconsistent design.
-The problem with an inconsistent design in an interface is that users struggle to recognize the visual elements on the screen, which are constantly changing, creating confusion and discomfort.
+Plus, it's easy to slip into designing that button differently every time you add it to the interface, leading to an inconsistent look.
+The problem with inconsistent design is that users get thrown off by changing visuals on the screen, causing confusion and discomfort.

-This is where the components of a Design System come in handy.
-Let's explore what they are and why they're so important!
+That's where Design System components come in handy.
+Let's dive into what they are and why they're so important.

 What is a component in a Design System?